Skip to content

 • In-Process Testing: PMDA GMP mandates that in-process testing be conducted throughout the manufacturing process to ensure that the drug remains within specification at all times.
 This includes testing for sterility, visual appearance, and uniformity.
 In-process tests help to identify any issues early and allow for corrective actions to be taken before the product reaches the final stages of production.

-Also Read: The Role of FDA GMP Guidelines in Preventing Contamination in Pharmaceutical Manufacturing
+Also Read: The Role of PMDA GMP Guidelines in Biopharmaceutical Manufacturing in Japan

 5. Packaging and Labeling for Injectable Drugs